Kaine-Codes/BlueTooth-RC-Car-Using-HC05-and-Arduino-Uno/README.md

 ### App Configuration
 If using a generic serial terminal app, send the single-character commands listed in the Command Reference below, terminated with a newline (`\n`).

-If using "Bluetooth RC Controller" app, configure the buttons to send the matching single letters.
+If using "Bt Car Controller" app, configure the buttons to send the matching single letters.

 ---